 Roses broadly break down into three categories: old roses, also called heirloom roses; modern hybrid roses, among which the hybrid teas are the most popular; and species, or wild roses, which have grown in the wild for perhaps thousands of years.
 This is a very broad categorization, but it provides a place to start understanding the growth rate of a particular rose.

-Within these categories are multiple varieties, including climbing roses; grandifloras (a subgroup of hybrid teas); floribundas, which produce large flower clusters; polyantha roses, which have smaller blooms; and miniature roses, which reach no more than 30 inches tall.
+Within these categories are multiple varieties, including climbing roses; grandifloras (a subgroup of hybrid teas); floribundas, which produce large flower clusters; polyantha roses, which have smaller blooms; and miniature roses, which can reach mature heights of 12 to 36 inches.

-All these types, with the possible exception of climbers, should produce multiple canes that carry buds that will flower in the summer after planting.
-All roses are heavy feeders and require well-drained, rich soil, so proper planting and fertilization is an important factor.
+All these types, with the possible exception of some climbers, should produce multiple canes, which carry buds that will flower in the summer after planting.
+All roses are heavy feeders and require well-drained, rich soil, so proper planting and fertilization is an important factor in plant health and bloom production.
 Mountains have been written on the best way to plant a rose to promote vigorous growth, but a general overview includes:

 - Choosing a location with a minimum of five or six hours of sun per day.